Conference on Interaction and Confidence-Building Measures in Asia: 2014 Summit

 The Fourth CICA Summit, presided by H.E.
 Mr. Xi Jinping, paramount leader of China, was held in Shanghai on 21 May 2014 with participation of twenty six member states, eleven observer states and international organizations, two partner international organizations, and eight guest states and international organizations.
 The Republic of Turkey passed on the CICA Chairmanship to the People's Republic of China for the period 2014-16.
 The People's Republic of China became the third Chairman of CICA after the Republic of Kazakhstan and the Republic of Turkey.

-Salient feature of the Fourth Summit was the largest ever participation by the Heads of State and Government.
-Thirteen Heads of State and Government and the Secretary General of the United Nations participated in the Summit besides other high level dignitaries including Vice Presidents, Deputy Prime Ministers and Ministers of Foreign Affairs.

-The People's Republic of Bangladesh and the State of Qatar were admitted as new members of CICA.
+The 2014 summit saw the most participation of heads of state of any summit thus far, seeing a total of 13 heads of state attending.
+The summit saw Bangladesh and the Qatar admitted as new members of CICA.

 On the eve of the Summit, Chinese leader Xi Jinping hosted a banquet and gala evening, with the theme “United and Harmonious Asian Countries move together towards future”, for the participants.

 At the Summit, participating leaders expressed their views on topics such as security situation in Asia and measures to promote CICA dialogue, trust and coordination.
 In his keynote address, Chinese leader Xi Jinping presented a new regional security cooperation architecture respecting and ensuring the security of each and every country and jointly building a road for security of Asia that is shared by all in a win-win situation.
 Xi announced the New Asian Security Concept.
 Implying that Asian countries can handle their security without the involvement of the United States, the core of the New Asian Security Concept is that "Asian issues should be taken care of by Asians, and Asian security should be maintained by Asians."

 The Summit adopted a declaration espousing its theme "On Enhancing Dialogue, Trust and Coordination for a New Asia of Peace, Stability and Cooperation".
 The declaration reflected CICA's stand and views on important issues of security and cooperation in Asia including terrorism, disarmament, illicit drugs, organized transnational crime, food and energy security, human rights, information and communication technology, environment as well as situation in Afghanistan and Middle East.
 The declaration also reiterated commitment of the member states to carry forward the CICA process and reaffirmed the importance of implementing agreed confidence building measures in all dimensions.
 The Summit also welcomed adoption of the new CICA Rules of Procedure.

 A memorandum of understanding between the CICA Secretariat and the SCO Secretariat was signed on the sidelines of the CICA Shanghai Summit.

 Summit also adopted revised CICA Rules of Procedure.